TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/configuring/reference.md

 anti_entropy.data_dir = $(platform_data_dir)/anti_entropy
 ```

-## Search
+## search 2i

-Configuration parameters for [Riak KV Search][use ref search 2i].
+Configuration parameters for [use ref search 2i].
 For a more detailed description of these parameters, check out [Search Settings].

 Field | Default | Valid values |
 :-----|:--------|:-------------|